Frequently Asked Questions

 There is a night team system both within the inpatient unit and in the NICU.
-Weekend coverage in the inpatient unit (IPU) is split into day shift from 7:00AM - 5:00PM and night shift from 5:00PM- 9:00AM.
+Weekend coverage in the inpatient unit (IPU) is split into day shift from 7:00AM - 5:00PM and night shift from 5:00PM- 7:00AM.
 Weekend IPU day team coverage consists of one senior resident and two interns who cover the inpatient unit census.
 There is always a long call intern who works from 7:00AM - 5:00PM.
 A second intern, the “short call” intern, starts work at 7:00AM and generally stays until 2-3 (this is flexible depending on the census).
 Night team coverage includes a senior resident and an intern who cover the inpatient unit from 5:00PM - 7:00AM Sunday through Friday.
-There is also Friday and Saturday night team shifts interspersed throughout the academic year for a total of approximately 14 additional night team shifts.
+There are also Saturday night team shifts interspersed throughout the academic year for a total of approximately 4 additional intern night shifts.

 Q: Where do you work?
 What is the hospital like?

 A: The Barbara Bush Children's Hospital (BBCH) is the primary teaching site for all our residents and medical students.
 The BBCH is a children's hospital within a hospital at the Maine Medical Center.
 It enjoys and shares all the support and resources of the larger institution.
 All of the pediatric subspecialties are represented.
-Our inpatient unit cares for over 2,500 patients per year, our pediatric clinic sees over 7,500 visits, our pediatric emergency department has over 22,000 visits per year, and our NICU cares for 900 patients yearly, of which 200 are transferred from outside institutions each year.
+Our inpatient unit cares for over 2,500 patients per year, our pediatric clinic sees over 7,500 visits yearly and is the patient-centered medical home for 2,400 patients.
+Our pediatric emergency department has over 22,000 visits per year, our newborn population exceeds 2,800 deliveries per year, and our NICU cares for 900 patients yearly, of which about ¼ are transferred from outside institutions each year.

-Our Women and Infants East Tower is a four level building, housing our state of the art NICU, Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
-An emergency department expansion at the lower level of the East Tower, includes a 10 bed dedicated Pediatric ED.
-Conference space exists on every floor, as well as a new welcoming lobby for our patients.
-The Pediatric Residency Schedule and Experiences section of our website discusses each rotation in much more detail.
-Also, the BBCH web site will give you a better feel for our hospital.
+In another wing of the hospital is the Women and Infants East Tower, which is a four level building housing our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
+An emergency department expansion at the lower level of the East Tower includes a 10 bed dedicated Pediatric ED.
+Conference space exists on every floor and is often used for resident teaching sessions.

 In December 2012 MMC transitioned to a complete EMR system.
 The inpatient and outpatient centers are using Epic to provide a paperless transfer of patient information wherever they are in our system.